|

 its name.”

-here in 1835.
-He started the first mercantile store with Josiah
+Masons here in 1835.
+He started the first mercantile store with

-Robbins, who had married Mason’s daughter after the death
+Josiah Robbins, who had married Mason’s daughter after

-of his first wife, Maria Heaton.
-Maria Heaton was the daughter
+the death of his first wife, Maria Heaton.
+Maria Heaton was

-of James Heaton, founder of Niles, who built the first iron furnace
+the daughter of James Heaton, founder of Niles, who built the

 Harry H. Mason, Ambrose's

-opened a mercantile store, which served the Heatons, James
+also opened a mercantile store, which served the Heatons,

-Ward, William McKinley Sr. and others.
-He was assistant postmaster
+James Ward, William McKinley Sr. and others.
+He was assistant

-Mayor of the Village of Niles after it was incorporated in 1866.
+first Mayor of the Village of Niles after it was incorporated

 The city building then was a tiny